ยท2 min read

 Two approaches I rely on:

-2. Test-Driven Development — write tests before implementation.
-When something breaks, the tests tell you exactly where
+2. Test-Driven Development: write tests before implementation.
+When something breaks, the tests tell you exactly where.
+This practice becomes even more powerful when AI agents write your code

 Finding Error Solutions